-This project was undertaken by Griffith University to develop a comprehensive prevention model that was capable of reducing alcohol related violence and aggression, and a scientifically defensible research design to test the model in a variety of licensed environments in Australia and New Zealand.
+The project Griffith University undertook was to develop a prevention model capable of reducing alcohol related violence and aggression.
+The study also included a scientifically defensible research design to test this model, in licensed venues across Australia and New Zealand.